What Is Cloud Hosting?

 Cloud hosting is a new type of Internet hosting service that aims to provide site owners with the power of a dedicated server while maintaining the ease of use shared hosting is known for.
 Each website owner can request the exact amount of computing resources they require, such as processing power, network bandwidth, and disk storage.
 This is why cloud hosting is often referred to as time-share and on-demand hosting.

-The ability of website owners to specify the amount of computing resources they need is made possible through a technology called virtualization.
+The ability of website owners to specify the number of computing resources they need is made possible through a technology called virtualization.
 Virtualization is a special kind of software that allows one physical computer to be split into multiple virtual servers.
-Each virtual server functions independently and has its own operating system, CPU, RAM, and disk storage.
+Each virtual server functions independently and has its operating system, CPU, RAM, and disk storage.

 At this point, you may be seeing some parallels between the cloud and VPS hosting.
 While the two hosting models do employ virtualization technology, they differ significantly in their execution.
 When you buy a VPS, you get a single virtual server that is completely under your control.
 Conversely, with cloud hosting, your website will be powered by multiple virtual servers at the same time.